Glasgow Airport evacuated over unattended bag

 - Published

-Glasgow Airport has been evacuated after an unattended bag was left in the terminal building.
+Glasgow Airport was evacuated on Monday evening after an unattended bag was left in the terminal building.

-Police Scotland said the action was taken "as a precaution" after the item was found in the domestic arrivals hall at about 18:30 on Monday.
+Police Scotland said the action was taken "as a precaution" after the item was found in the domestic arrivals hall at about 18:30.

-Glasgow Airport said it was a "partial evacuation", and security gates were still open for passengers flying out.
+Glasgow Airport said security remained open for passengers flying out and the airport fully reopened at 20:30.

-A Police Scotland spokesperson said: "Emergency services are at the scene and inquires are ongoing."
+A Police Scotland spokesperson said: "Following inquiries it was established there was no risk to the public."

+A spokesperson for Glasgow Airport added: "Police Scotland attended following reports of an unattended bag in domestic arrivals.